Attributes

 [A]: {many long attributes}

-Not perfect, but much better than the version where all words are given the attributes separately.
+Not perfect, but much better than setting the same attributes on every element separately.

 Metadata for images

-Attaching metadata for images is a good example of where the distinction between blocks and inline is relevant, but also confusing.
+Attaching metadata to images is a good example of where the distinction between blocks and inline is relevant, but is also confusing.

 Consider the following small piece of markup: